Entra Sync

 2. Group – The Rock group or security role.

-3. Azure AD Group – The Azure AD security role or group.
-These groups must be created in the Azure AD portal first.
+3. Entra Group – The Entra security role or group.
+These groups must be created in the Entra portal first.

-4. Sync Direction - This controls whether Rock or Azure is the destination system.
+4. Sync Direction - This controls whether Rock or Entra is the destination system.

-5. Add Individual If Unmatched – This will add the individual to Rock or Azure AD if no matching record are found.
-Note: Adding the person in Azure will not create licenses or add mailboxes.
+5. Add Individual If Unmatched – This will add the individual to Rock or Entra if no matching record are found.
+Note: Adding the person in Entra will not create licenses or add mailboxes.

 Tip